 The Catholic and Orthodox churches are determined to insist that Mary was a perpetual virgin who never had sex.

-I don’t get it, that seems twisted and conjured up out of nowhere.
-When I hear that I’m like wait why is it so important that Mary be a virgin?
+That seems twisted and conjured up out of nowhere.
+When I hear that I’m like ok I think maybe you guys are a little weird about sex.

 But hey, maybe they really were his cousins!

-Well, if you are trying to get back to primary sources about a historical Jesus, and what that guy actually said, possible brothers, or cousins so close they used the same word as brothers seems like they might have some info.
+Well, if you are trying to get back to primary sources about a historical Jesus, and what that guy actually said, and what he was like, and possible brothers, or cousins so close they used the same word to describe them, that’s something.

 Interesting to me, because it suggests you could be a Jesusist without being a Paulist.